VinyehShaw/HFF/README.md

 <img src='figs/results.jpg' width="70%">
 </div>

-Some experimental results are presented below for illustration.
+Some experimental results for illustration.
 For more details, please refer to our paper.